DominicMonares/bad-game-recommender/README.md

 # Bad Game Recommender
-BGR is an application that provides bad video game fans with bad video game recommendations.
+BGR is an application that provides fans of bad video games with bad video game recommendations.

 ## Installation
 ### Native & Web